ArteChp/aws-cloudformation-stack-checker/README.md

 ```
 1. `FailedStackName` : Name of the main CloudFormation stack (Mandatory)
-2. `FailedNestedStackName` : Name of the nested CloudFormation stack (Mandatory)
+2. `FailedNestedStackName` : Name of the CloudFormation stack with nested stack (Mandatory)
 ```